 If do not plan to have another IUD (coil) inserted but do not want to conceive now, then we strongly advise using additional contraception i.e. condoms for 7 days prior to removal.

-It is quite possible to become pregnant after the IUD coil has been removed.
+It is quite possible to become pregnant after you remove IUD coil (copper coil).

 Our trained doctor or nurse can remove IUS at any time.